0x80/convert-codebase-casing/README.md

 to check if things still compile and run, and possibly fix a few things manually.

-# Known issues
+# TODO

-## Next.js page variables in paths
+- [] Next.js page variables in paths.
 The transform currently also mutates variables in Next.js page file paths, which it shouldn't.
 So you'll have to manually correct these.
+- [] Try out snake case

 # How it works